lboetzle/git-playground-task1/README.md

 2. Create a file `notes.md` and write one line predicting what you changed, from memory.
 3. Ask Claude: *'Summarize what I've changed, and flag anything that looks unintended.'* Paste its summary into `notes.md` under your prediction, then add a sentence on whether it caught the stray change.
 4. Have Claude commit `notes.md` on a new branch — tell it *'commit on a branch called `read-repo` and push it.'*
-5. Create a PR and submit it.
+5. Create a PR against the main repository, not your fork, and submit it.